 - Heat the olive oil in a skillet and add the finely chopped garlic and basil.
 Let cook for about two minutes, until the garlic is tender.
 Add the chopped onion and green pepper, and cook until tender; about five minutes.
 Add these ingredients to your tomatoes, and cook at a low simmer for about 30 minutes, stirring from time to time.

-- Once your tomatoes are finished cooking, pour them into the sterilized pint jars, leaving approximately ½ inch headspace.
+- Once your tomatoes are finished cooking, pour them into the sterilized pint jars, leaving approximately 1/2 of an inch of headspace.
 (You can sterilize your jars by using your dishwasher.)
 Be sure to wipe any residue from the rim of the jars.
 Place the lids on the top and screw the rings down over the lid snuggly.
 I place my canning lids in a pan of hot water first, to soften the rubber and ensure a tight seal.
 Place the jars in your canner pot, or large pot, with about one inch of boiling water in the bottom.
 Process for 15 minutes.
 I always add a teaspoon of vinegar to the water to keep the jars from staining.

 - When your processing time is finished, remove the jars with the jar lifters and place on a heat resistant surface.
 (I use a folded towel on my counter.)
 As you remove the jars, screw the rings down tightly.
 Make sure to use a potholder.
 Let the jars cool down completely before removing the rings, and then check for any jars that may not have sealed by pressing your finger in the middle of the lid.
 If it makes a popping or clicking sound, your jar has not sealed, and you can either do a “re-bath” or refrigerate it.